Aging, Palliative and Supportive Care Across the Life Course: Master's Level

 In addition to meeting the program requirements of their home graduate unit, students must complete:

-• The core course (0.5 full-course equivalent [FCE]) for the chosen option (i.e., aging and the life course or palliative and supportive care).
+• The core course for the chosen option (i.e., aging and the life course or palliative and supportive care): AGE1000H Multidisciplinary Research Concepts in Palliative and Supportive Care or AGE2000H Principles of Aging.

 • One elective course (0.5 FCE) from a) the chosen option's pre-approved elective list or b) the student's home graduate unit list of courses and/or other graduate-level elective courses, provided the focus of the student’s assignments is in the area of this specialization (aging or palliative) and the course is approved by the specialization committee as a suitable elective.